 Probably pretty hard to read, but these are the tables that show you the amount of heavy metal concentrations that you can have in your biosolids.
-And based on those, you can have your biosolids classified by the DNRs Class I or Class II there’s 10 heavy metals in total.
+And based on those, you can have your biosolids classified by the DNRs Class I or Class II.
+There are ten heavy metals in total.
 But I think there might be less for the DNR higher quality.
-Biosolids have stricter regulations on the metals.
-And if you have regular biosolids, you just have to meet ceiling concentration limits, but whether they’re high quality or normal quality, you still have to meet the cumulative and annual pollutant loading rates for the biosolids.
+Biosolids have stricter regulations on metals.
+And if you have regular biosolids, you just have to meet ceiling concentration limits.
+However, whether they’re high quality or normal quality, you still have to meet the cumulative and annual pollutant loading rates for the biosolids.

-So you’ve got to make sure that you are taking good records of how much biosolids, you’re applying to a field and how big the field is.
+So you’ve got to make sure that you are taking good records of how many biosolids you’re applying to a field and how big the field is.
 Because if you apply more kilograms of a metal per acre, EPA finds out, then you could be liable to get into trouble.
-One of the things I want to highlight in this presentation is record everything that you can, because if you don’t have records in four years down the line, someone gets sick and they find out that the field, someone got sick had heavy metals or pathogens in it.
-And you can say, well, I did all this testing and I applied according to the law and you can’t be held liable, but if you have no records, you can easily be fined and possibly lose your license to practice wastewater operating.
-Make sure you test your biosolids the amount of times that you are required to buy your permit.
+One of the things I want to highlight in this presentation is: record everything that you can because if you don’t have records in four years down the line, someone gets sick, and they find out that the field, someone got sick, had heavy metals or pathogens in it.
+And you can say, well, I did all this testing, and I applied according to the law, and you can’t be held liable, but if you have no records, you can easily be fined and possibly lose your license to practice wastewater operating.
+Make sure you test your biosolids the number of times that you are required to buy your permit.

 Vector Attraction Reduction (10:00)

 The final method we help classify biosolids with is vector attraction reduction.
-So in an ideal world, all of the biosolids generated would have zero pathogens and nobody would get sick and we could apply them everywhere, but that’s not always the case.
+So in an ideal world, all of the biosolids generated would have zero pathogens, and nobody would get sick, and we could apply them everywhere, but that’s not always the case.
 So did deal with having pathogens, going into farm fields.
 We have to practice a vector attraction reduction to make sure that the risk of anybody getting sick from the fields is reduced.
-So what a vector is, it’s an organism such as an insect or an animal that can transmit a disease to a human.
-So flies cows, anything that can get their hands on the biosolids and make contact with the human could possibly get somebody sick.
-That’s a vector there’s 12 total ways that you can accomplish vector attraction reduction, but you only need to do one of the 12.
+So what is a vector?
+It’s an organism such as an insect or an animal that can transmit a disease to a human.
+So flies cows, anything that can get their hands on the biosolids and make contact with the human could get somebody sick.
+That’s a vector, there are 12 total ways that you can accomplish vector attraction reduction, but you only need to do one of the 12.

-The first category is biosolids processing and there’s nine options.
+The first category is biosolids processing, and there are nine options.
 The second option is physical barriers, and that can be done by injecting biosolids beneath the soil surface or mechanically incorporating by disking or covering the biosolids with dirt after you apply them.
 So as long as you have one of those physical methods or one of the nine biosolids processes, you’re good to go for vector attraction reduction.

 Biosolids Land Application (11:15)

 Land application of biosolids is pretty important.
 It’s a very environmentally friendly, as long as nobody gets sick, way of fertilizing soil.
-And there’s a lot of things that go into land application on the legal side.
+And there are a lot of things that go into land application on the legal side.
 That’s kind of what I want to just make sure everybody’s aware of those legal requirements before you just send your biosolids off without really knowing what the rules you need to follow are.
-So a quick summary of what I’m going to talk about are the land application uses the laws associated with it, some disadvantages to land application, how you need to report your land application, some supplemental information you need to provide on your report to the EPA and DNR and the five-year plan.
+So a quick summary of what I’m going to talk about: the land application uses, the laws associated with it, some disadvantages to land application, how you need to report your land application, some supplemental information you need to provide on your report to the EPA and DNR, and the five-year plan.

 Land Application Uses & Laws (11:56)

 So most people probably think of land application as farming and agriculture, but you can also use your biosolids to help with forestry or mine reclamation.
 I’m not sure the second two were very popular in the state of Iowa, but can also repurpose your biosolids as a landfill cover as well.
-So, the DNR classifies biosolids as Class I or Class II, when they both have different requirements associated with them, the Class I bio-solids are the high-quality biosolids and there’s a lot less regulations, but you do have to do a time of sale testing and you need to provide an information sheet whoever’s receiving the sludge, containing the name and address of the sludge generator.
+So, the DNR classifies biosolids as Class I or Class II, when they both have different requirements associated with them, the class I bio-solids are the high-quality biosolids and there are fewer regulations, but you do have to do a time of sale testing and you need to provide an information sheet whoever’s receiving the sludge, containing the name and address of the sludge generator.
 A statement that application of the sewage sludge to the land is prohibited except in accordance with the instruction on the information sheet and your annual application rate for the sludge.